-As an educational consultant I specialize in developing frameworks and planners.
+As an educational consultant I specialize in developing Educational Frameworks and accompanying planners.
 My role is to make your ideal learning environment happen by designing the frameworks and planners that meet your school’s needs.
 When I take on a job, I come as a blank slate with no preconceived ideas about how you should run your school.
 It is your school, and you know your staff, your clientele, and your students.
 Most importantly, you know your vision, your philosophy and your values.
-My job is to make your vision a reality, but to do this I must first understand your mission, your philosophy, your curriculums, and the strengths and weaknesses of your school.
-What does your ideal place of learning look like?
+My job is to make your vision a reality, but to do this I must first understand your mission, your philosophy, your curriculums etc. What does your ideal place of learning look like?
 How should the classrooms be set up?
 How tightly should all of the curriculums be linked?
 What are your expectations of your staff?

-The process of creating a customized framework begins once your vision is clear to me.
+The process of creating an Educational Framework begins once your vision is clear to me.
 I begin to create and map out a framework: I put all the pieces of the puzzle together and develop a customized framework, and this becomes the foundation of your school.
 Here are three samples of different frameworks I have designed – each one was tailored to meet a specific vision.

 a) The Language Framework

-The framework below was designed to bring language to the forefront of all subjects – all the IPC (International Primary Curriculum) milepost planners end with a list of essential vocabulary/grammar, and the EAL (English as an Additional Language)/MFL (Modern Foreign Language) departments plan their lessons on this basis.
-The vision of the Netherlands Inter-community School was to foster cross-stream planning between the Dutch and English streams, to encourage mainstream teachers to link language and math objectives to the IPC as much as possible, and to link the EAL, MFL departments and other specialist subjects to the IPC.
+The framework below was designed to bring language to the forefront – all the International Primary Curriculum (IPC) milepost planners end with a list of essential vocabulary/grammar, and the English as an Additional Language (EAL)/Modern Foreign Language (MFL) departments plan their lessons on this basis.
+The vision of the Netherlands Inter-community School (NIS) was to foster cross-stream planning between the Dutch and English streams, to encourage mainstream teachers to link language and math objectives to the IPC as much as possible, and to link the EAL, MFL departments and other specialist subjects to the IPC.
 The goal was a cohesive and unified school; the framework accomplished this by ensuring that all the subjects were tightly linked and that teachers across both streams in all departments moved in unison.

 b) The Transitional Framework